Deland, Florida–most notably the city that’s home to Stetson University.

-DeLand is the home to Stetson University, which houses approximately 4,300 students.
+DeLand has its main attraction, Stetson University, which houses approximately 4,300 students.
 In a move to draw more people from New York and elsewhere, Henry DeLand built this school in 1887 and originally named it the DeLand Academy.
 In 1889, it was renamed after hatmaker John Stetson, a co-founder of the school.

 DeLand’s downtown district is centered around the intersection of Woodland Boulevard and New York Avenue.
 The attractions and century-old buildings attract a mixture of college students, residents looking to spend an evening out, and visitors.

 The downtown area was listed by the National Register of Historic Places in 1987.
 Main Street DeLand was established in 1985 to help preserve the historic buildings and attract business and visitors.

 Starting out at the intersection with New York Avenue, 17/92 continues through the downtown district.
 On-street parking and lots are abundant, providing parking to the downtown destinations.
 Once crossing Michigan Avenue, the Stetson University campus sits primarily on the east side of the road.
 17/92 is tree-lined and still has its decades-old concrete surface.
 The DeLand Museum of Art, one of the city’s top attractions, sits near the northern edge of the Stetson Campus.